cesar-pimenta/Flask_Ariadne_Graphql_Learn/README.md

 as this implementation doesn’t contain sensitive data yet, and the github data itself is public

-and here's the implementation on heroku, https://flask-ariadne-graphql.herokuapp.com/graphql
+and here's the implementation on heroku, [Click here](https://flask-ariadne-graphql.herokuapp.com/graphql)